bosun-ai/snapify/README.md

 The resolved object includes:

 - `htmlPath` – rendered document saved to disk for inspection.
+Recommended to add these to your .gitignore.
 - `screenshotPath` – Playwright capture for the latest run.
 - `diffPath` – optional PNG diff if the baseline mismatches.
 - `updatedBaseline` – `true` if the baseline image was re-written this run.